 David Howarth - Trustee

 As chair of the Donkey-Assisted Therapy committee, David helps The Donkey Sanctuary develop programmes and activities for young people with additional needs in the UK and overseas.
 He became a trustee in 2012 after a career that combined education and management.
-As a teacher of children with special needs, he understands the value of child-centred learning programmes, based on first-hand experience of working with autistic children and other disability groups.
+As a teacher, he understands the value of child-centred learning programmes, based on first-hand experience of working with autistic children and other disability groups.
 David has led a number of charities providing support for young people, the seriously ill, disabled and carer groups.
 His experience has led him to see the benefits that animal-assisted therapy can offer those with additional needs.

 John Sewell-Rutter - Trustee